 SHAW organises a range of events every year to enable scholars to come together and create both personal networks and professional collaborations:

 - Gender and History in the Americas seminar series at the Institute for Historical Research in central London.
-From September 2019, seminars will take place one Tuesday per month, in term time.
-The calendar will be posted here in August 2019.
+From September 2021, seminars be held online, monthly.
+The full seminar schedule can be downloaded here.